-Planning spans across all five NPG mission areas and provides a baseline for determining potential threats and hazards, required capabilities, required resources, and establishes a framework for roles and responsibilities.
+Planning spans across the five National Preparedness Goal (the Goal) mission areas and provides a baseline for determining potential threats and hazards, required capabilities, required resources, and establishes a framework for roles and responsibilities.
 Planning provides a methodical way to engage the whole community in the development of a strategic, operational, and/or community-based approach to preparedness.

-FY 2013 EMPG Program funds may be used to develop or enhance upon emergency management planning activities, some examples include:
+FY 2015 EMPG Program funds may be used to develop or enhance emergency management planning activities.
+Eligible "Planning" activities include, but not limited to:

-- Provide input for data collection in THIRA development - · Development of an all-hazards mitigation plan based on identified risks and hazards
+- Providing input for data collection in THIRA development - · Development of an all-hazards mitigation plan based on identified risks and hazards